varachit/Star-Wars-API/README.md

 A full list of planets can be found here [swapi.dev/api/planets](swapi.dev/api/planets), and there are similar routes for ships and people.

-An example: if your API received `Sullust, Corellia and Kashyyyk`, the result returned should be `YT-1300 light freighter`
+An example: if your API received `Sullust, Corellia and Kashyyyk`\
+The result returned should be `YT-1300 light freighter`

 Additional credit is awarded for API improvements such as reducing loading times (e.g. through caching), and so on.